benfletcher/photo-explorer/notes.md

 3. under each anchor photos:
--- "camera icon" : takes you to more photos from the photographer -- 3-5 thumbnail images based on the tags on anchor photo clicking on any of the items below anchor photo replaces anchor photo with the clicked thumbnail
+-- "camera icon" : takes you to more photos from the photographer -- 3-5 thumbnail images based on the tags on anchor photo
+---- thumbnail is one of most interesting images clicking on any of the items below anchor photo replaces anchor photo with the clicked thumbnail

 (?? what does it mean for photographer?)